xiaoli-dong/metaerg/README.md

 ---
 # Installation
-MetaErg is developed using perl, html, and javascript and have been tested on Linux platform.
-It requires Perl 5.6.0 or higher.
-In addition, it also require following modules, which are not included in the perl core modules, to be installed:
+MetaErg is developed using perl, html, and javascript.
+It have been tested on Linux platform.

 ### Required perl modules
-MetaErg is developed using perl, html, and javascript and have been tested on Linux platform.
-It requires Perl 5.6.0 or higher.
+MetaErg requires Perl 5.6.0 or higher.
 In addition, it also require following modules, which are not included in the perl core modules, to be installed:

 * Archive::Extract;
 * Bio::Perl;